Saga of the Ruckers

 extension of ruck.

-It contains the exercise types: Upper and Core.
+It contains the exercise types: Core, Upper.

 Abs Crusher